quimortiz/dynobench/README.md

   PRIVATE dynobench::dynobench )
 ```

-As an example, you can check the `CMakeLists.txt`  and the project structure in [dynoplan](https://github.com/quimortiz/dynoplan)
+As an example, you can check the `CMakeLists.txt`  and the project structure in [Dynoplan](https://github.com/quimortiz/dynoplan)

 ### As external Project

-First, build dynobench from source and install with:
+First, build Dynobench from source and install with:

 ```bash
 git clone https://github.com/quimortiz/dynobench